 First, the doctrine of the Church of God, the body of Christ, one upon earth, the bride of the Lamb.

-Secondly, the presence and power of the Spirit of God, acting in the children of God and directing them; especially, the presence| of the Holy Ghost in the body, the Church down here, acting in it and directing it, as well as all its members, in the name of Him who is its Head.
+Secondly, the presence and power of the Spirit of God, acting in the children of God and directing them; especially, the presence¦ of the Holy Ghost in the body, the Church down here, acting in it and directing it, as well as all its members, in the name of Him who is its Head.

 Thirdly, the authority and sufficiency of the word of God.

-| Read, &#8220;operation.&#8221;
+¦ Read, "operation."

 {76}